ethanchewy/PythonBuddy/README.md

 There has never been a live syntax checker for python online.
 Similar projects that are not "live" are http://pep8online.com/ and http://antares.sip.ucm.es/cesar/pylint/

 Has can I contribute? <br>
-You can star my repo, fork my repo, push a pull request, and/or open issues!
+You can 🌟 star my repo, fork my repo, submit a pull request, and/or open issues!

 Where's the code for embedding it in MOOCs? <br>
 I'm currently working on this over here (for edx specifically): https://github.com/ethanchewy/pybuddy2.0